Relativist1/SKA-Outreach/README.md

 ## Using online

 To use Jupyter Notebook online, go to https://jupyter.org/try and click on **Try Classic Notebook** and then a Jupyter Notebook will open.

+## Queries
+Any further issues or quieries realted to the coding or the analysis part can be forwarded via email to sbhkmr1999@gmail.com